SophieTiger/chalk-talk/README.md

 By combining the social aspects of Moments with these fitness-specific features I wanted to create a community-centric approach to allow gyms to use this app to their daily business for comprehensive fitness tracking and community engagement with a personal touch.

 ## Project Guidance
 Moments DJANGO REST DRF API and Moments REACT Walkthrough Project I utilized the Moments Walkthrough Project as a foundational guide.
 This project provided valuable insights into structuring the application, implementing various features, and ensuring a seamless user experience.
-The Moments project had several ideas and functionalities similar to what I envisioned for Fit&Fine, which helped streamline my development process.
+The Moments project had several ideas and functionalities similar to what I envisioned for Chalk Talk, which helped streamline my development process.

 ## README Structure
 -   The structure and format of the README file was inspired by some fellow students projects: [AmirShkolnik](https://github.com/AmirShkolnik/DivingCenter), [raneem-yad](https://github.com/raneem-yad/wissen) and [SwathiKeshavamurthy](https://github.com/SwathiKeshavamurthy/FitandFine-P5) .
 The detailed and organized presentation of information in their ReadMe served as a great example for documenting Chalk Talk.